miffrost/Project/README.md

 This project uses Voila and Mybinder to create an application based on the jupyter-notebook Project.ipynb.

-Data-folder contains the data based on the source from avoindata-website, along with both the original Finnish description of the data and an English translation of that file.
+Data-folder contains the data based on the sources from avoindata-website and GitHub, along with both the original Finnish description of the data and an English translation of that file.